lineGrip Safety and Warnings

 The safest method, that will spare you the need to check the temperature of the lineGrip, is to keep it out of the sun!
 It’s temperature will then never exceed the ambient temperature, which you can determine fairly easily via weather app, etc.

-If you can not avoid direct solar radiation, cool it!
-Do this by pouring water over the plates, or even better, wrap the lineGrip into the moistened lineGrip-Shell.
-This will guarantee to keep the lineGrip’s temperature below(!) ambient, even at 40°C in the sun.
+If you can’t avoid using the lineGrip in direct sunlight, cool it!
+Do this by pouring cool water over the lineGrip (the clamping plates), or even better, wrap the the moistened lineGrip-Shell around the lineGrip.
+A moistened shell will guarantee to keep the lineGrip’s temperature below(!) ambient, even at 40°C in the sun.